mjdamgaard/UP-Web-Project/README.md

 When a called server module function (SMF) is executed this way, it automatically elevates the privileges of the execution such that the function is allowed to post data to the database (at least in the case of a POST request), and to fetch private data.
 Other server modules in other project directories will not be able to write directly to the same part of the database, nor read any of the private data stored there.
 So if a serer module wants to post data to a different SM in a different project directory, it will have to use the same exact API as the clients do.

-A very keen reader might then ask: If users are supposed to be able to freely try out web apps and app components of other users, what is preventing those components from sending requests to any server module that they want and request it to delete or corrupt some of the user's data, or to fetch private data on behalf of the user, and then trick the user into posting this data again to another SM, where others are able read it?
+A very keen reader might then ask: If users are supposed to be able to freely try out web apps and app components of other users, what is preventing those components from sending requests to any SM that they want and request it to delete or corrupt some of the user's data, or to fetch private data on behalf of the user, and then trick the user into posting this data again to another SM, where others are able read it?

 The answer is by utilizing a system much like the Cross-Origin Resource Sharing (CORS) system used by HTTP, but where the "origin" of the request is not the domain of the website, but rather the path to the given component that sends the request.
-Any SMF that carries out such sensitive actions should then make sure to first call a function that checks and authorizes the requesting component.
+Any SMF that carries out such sensitive actions should thus make sure to first call a function that checks and authorizes the requesting component.
 And as long as these components are clear and explicit about the action that is about to happen, this should prevent users from accidentally deleting or publicizing any of their data.

 The SMFs can also allow clients to override their CORS-like checks, namely if said clients have assigned special trust the requesting component.
 This means that old SMs can still remain in use, without having to continuously update their component whitelists whenever a part of the userbase wants to use different front-end components to communicate with them.